How to order your repeat prescription

 You can post your prescription slip or written request to us at the practice.
 You can include a stamped addressed envelope for return by post if you will not be able to pick up your prescription from the surgery.

-We do not take requests for medication by phone.
+We do not accept prescription requests via

 Electronic Prescription Service